mcliff1/SignalBot/README.md

 ### Prerequistes

 Before running any scripts of utilities in this repository, there must be an AWS account, with a hosted zone and two SSL certs created in the *us-east-1* region.
+Two **A** record will be created.

 * a Hosted Zone must exist in the AWS account
 * SSL certs for the web host and the api need to be created in the us-east-1 Zone